 READ!
 Strong reading skills are essential for success in high school and college.
 As with any skill, reading frequently will help you improve.

-Understand CAT’s graduation requirements and the requirements to get into a UC or CSU college.
+Understand Impact Academy’s graduation requirements and the requirements to get into a UC or CSU college.

 Get involved in extra-curricular activities, both in and out of school.
 Consider joining clubs, running for student government, trying out for a sport or getting a job or internship.
 Extra-curricular activities look great on a college application, but remember that colleges would rather see real, long-term involvement in one activity than a loose connection to several activities.